By David Joel Miller

 The journey to recovery land is an adventure.

 There are likely to be changes in your financial life as a result of your disorder.
 Many people enter recovery at the insistence of the governmental systems.
-You end up homeless, or unemployed and when you ask for help you get referred to a program.
+You may have end up homeless, or unemployed and when you ask for help you got referred to a program.